|Exploring Mars in the happy days before Mariner IV. Image credit: Philco Aeronutronic.|

 Mars, it turned out, has an atmosphere less than 1% as dense as Earth's.
 In such an atmosphere, gliders and lifting bodies might still be used – however, they would reach the martian surface traveling at supersonic speeds, not the easily managed subsonic speeds pre-Mariner IV mission planners had assumed.
-The Philco Aeronutronic Mars Excursion Module (MEM) pictured at the top of this post, for example, would slow only to Mach 2 (twice the speed of sound) before it reached Mars's surface.
+The Philco Aeronutronic Mars Excursion Module (MEM) pictured at the top of this post, for example, would slow only to Mach 2 (twice the speed of sound) before it reached the surface of Mars.

 At such a speed, parachute deployment would be problematic, forcing reliance on rockets to slow the MEM below the speed of sound.
 This would in turn demand substantial quantities of propellants, greatly increasing the MEM's mass, which would generate knock-on mass increases throughout the Mars expedition design.